 Ryan is a filmmaker and the creative director of Saving Daylight Productions, which creates documentary media for clients and develops original projects.
 His recent work has been featured in the New York Times, BBC, MSNBC, and Gawker, among others.
 He is also a contributor for This American Life

 .
-He is currently directing his first feature length documentary, Bronx Obama.
+He recently directing his first feature length documentary, Bronx Obama,

 Before starting Saving Daylight, Ryan worked at the PBS science series NOVA, where he produced Musical Minds,